9th – 12th Grade

 - Incentives: Stipend up to $200 (based on overall program performance and attendance).
 Students must attend all sessions Monday to Friday for all 5 weeks

-- Acceptance notification – All applicants should receive notification regarding their status (accepted, wait-listed, declined) by the end of April 2021.
+- Acceptance notification – All applicants should receive notification regarding their status (accepted, wait-listed, declined) by mid May 2021.

 Academy Overview: ACT Prep & Med Pro